joho/awesome-code-review/readme.md

 ## Articles

 - [8 Tips for Great Code Reviews](https://kellysutton.com/2018/10/08/8-tips-for-great-code-reviews.html) A few basic rules for a better code review process.
-- [A Batter Code Review](https://www.giladpeleg.com/blog/better-code-review/) Decent set of patterns and anti-patterns for code reviews.
+- [A Better Code Review](https://www.giladpeleg.com/blog/better-code-review/) Decent set of patterns and anti-patterns for code reviews.
 - [A Zen Manifesto for Effective Code Reviews](https://medium.freecodecamp.org/a-zen-manifesto-for-effective-code-reviews-e30b5c95204a) Practical tips for the submitter and the reviewer to make effective code reviews.
 - [Brian Guthrie's Feature Branching Rant](https://twitter.com/bguthrie/status/937750796334174209) Twitter thread on the pros and cons of GitHub's open source first model with regards to "in-company" code review practice.
 - [Building an Inclusive Code Review Culture](https://blog.plaid.com/building-an-inclusive-code-review-culture/) Guidelines to help ensure a collaborative and learning culture